 This is a big waste of space and it’s assumed that you’ll have these, so just leave them off.
 It’s not even necessary to say something like, “References available upon request.”
 Anyone interviewing you will assume this, if the job ad doesn’t already explicitly mention reference letters.

 An example of something totally obvious is that you know how to use a computer or the Internet.
 Doesn’t everybody these days?
 Or, that you like children if you’re applying for a job with children.
 That much is kind of assumed.

 Get one professionally done!
 This is the most important thing, especially in Korea so it’s really worth the 20 bucks it’s going to cost to go to a real photographer.
 Of course, you should put on a suit and tie, wear some make-up, groom your hair, etc. Look your best!

-For even more tips about your ESL resume and a sample template, be sure to check out my book on Amazon.
+For even more tips about your ESL resume and a sample template, be sure to check out How to Get a University Job in South Korea on Amazon.
 If you’re looking for a university job in Korea, it’s going to be the best $2.99 you’ve spent all year.

 The book is available in both print and digital formats.
 The (cheaper) digital copy can be read on any device by downloading the free Kindle reading app.

 Yes, it really is that easy to have all the insider information you need to help you get that teaching job of your dreams.

 5 months paid vacation sounds pretty awesome, right?
 It is.
 I certainly took full advantage of it for the 10 years I spent working in Korean universities.

 Does it sound like exactly what you need?
 Check out the book for yourself over on Amazon: